mcorsano/Exam_Project_IR/README.md

 * **wildcard queries**: the wildcard operator used is the asterisk one (\*).
 When searching for a word, any number of wildcard operators is allowed.

 ### Implementation details
-The whole corpus is read only once when the program starts, therefore ...
+The whole corpus is read only once when the program starts, therefore even if the loading requires a few seconds, then the information retrieval system is quite efficient.

 ### Required external packages
 * **nltk** - for lemmatization